 International Criminal Law

-International Criminal Law is given as an elective course within the framework of the law program at the Department of Law, Stockholm University.
-Exchange students admitted by the department are also given access to the course.
+International Criminal Law is given as an elective course within the framework of the summer programme at the Department of Law, Stockholm University.

 Follow the link below to read more about the course details.